Mohido/Tiny_Yaml/README.md

     - I am trying to add new features and fix bugs for features I use.
 If I don't use a feature, it won't be added soon.
 Therefore, if you need a feature, feel free to create an issue or a PR.
 Just make sure to follow the contribution guide.

 # Issues:
+I plan to add more features in the future, but I am not sure when I will get to it.
+If you need a feature, feel free to create an issue or a PR (ofc PR is better).
+Just make sure to follow the contribution guide.

   - There must be no space between the key and the colon (`:`). (e.g `key : value` is invalid)
   - Does not support all yaml specifications
   - Does not support multi-line strings